 This is the Prater, which looks back on a long history that began around 500 years ago.

-The park area once served as a place for the Imperial family to enjoy the country and the hunt.
-The location meant they could do so within a short distance of their central residence (and without having to mix with the great unwashed).
+The park area once served as a place for the imperial family to enjoy the country and the hunt within a short distance of their central residence (and without having to mix with the great unwashed).

-The one-time playground of emperors is now, however, full of playgrounds for the descendants of those unlucky few who did not live in palaces.
+Ah, but history does like its little jokes: the one-time playground of emperors is now full of playgrounds for the descendants of those unlucky few who did not live in palaces.
 And the adrenalin rush of funfair rides has long replaced the terror of spear-wielding invaders marching across from the east.

 Anyway, that’s all well and good, but what does this recreational area have to offer the visitor to Vienna?